 We anticipate spending significant resources on marketing, supply chain management, fulfillment infrastructure, technology and other business expenditures as our business continues to grow.
 We will need to continue to expand, train, manage and motivate our workforce and manage our relationships with customers, suppliers, wholesalers and third-party service providers.
-Our historical growth and expansion has placed, and will continue to place, a significant strain on our management and resources.
+Our historical growth and expansion have placed, and will continue to place, a significant strain on our management and resources.
 If we are not successful in managing our growth or executing our strategies effectively, our business may be materially and adversely affected.

 As part of our growth strategy, we intend to broaden the range of our product offerings, which will require us to introduce new products, work with different suppliers and address the needs of different kinds of customers.
 We may incur significant costs in trying to expand our offerings into these new products, or fail to introduce new products that meet anticipated customer demand.
-We also face risks related to the recent acquisition of Ezbuy, in terms of the integration of our operations and the definition of and execution of our business strategy following this acquisition.
-See also "-We may engage in acquisitions that may present integration challenges, disrupt our business and lower our operating results and the value of your investment" and "-We will incur integration costs in connection with our acquisition of Ezbuy, which may have an adverse impact on our results of operations."
+We also face risks related to our acquisition of Ezbuy in December 2018, in terms of the continued integration of our operations and the planning of and execution of our business strategy following this acquisition.
+See also "-We may engage in acquisitions that may present integration challenges, disrupt our business and lower our operating results and the value of your investment" and "-We have incurred and will continue to incur integration costs in connection with our acquisition of Ezbuy, which may have an adverse impact on our results of operations."